 - The April and June ACT tests offer the TIR (TEST INFORMATION RELEASE) so your child can see exactly which questions are missed.

-- Most students have had most of the math covered by both tests
+- Most students have had most of the math covered by both tests (Alg 1, Geometry & Alg 2) Most students take Alg 2 junior year.

 - Summer test prep means no competing school work and more hours in the day to devote to studying

 Once you have a baseline score, you can create a test prep plan to maximize those scores for scholarships, merit monies, and possible out of state tuition waivers.
+Many people think that test scores have to be finalized BEFORE applying.
+Not true!
+You can still work to raise your scores even after applications are sent in.

 What are some special circumstances that would create the need for earlier ACT and SAT testing?
 Ask yourself these questions to see if any apply.